rodyonraskolnikov/Predicting-Molecular-Solubility-with-Machine-Learning/README.md

 ## 🔍 Objective

-To predict the solubility of molecules using their chemical structure features and compare the performance of two regression algorithms.
+The goal of this project is to develop and compare machine learning models to predict the aqueous solubility (logS) of chemical compounds based on their molecular descriptors.
+Using a publicly available dataset from [Delaney Solubility Dataset](https://raw.githubusercontent.com/dataprofessor/data/refs/heads/master/delaney_solubility_with_descriptors.csv)
+, I explored how chemical structure information can be used to model solubility behavior—a key property in drug design and materials science.

+By applying both Linear Regression and Random Forest Regression, I assessed the performance of each model and interpreted their ability to generalize to unseen molecular data.
+This project showcases end-to-end ML workflows including:

+Data loading and cleaning

+Feature/target separation

+Model training and prediction

+Evaluation using MSE and R² Score

+Model comparison for insight into performance tradeoffs

 ## 📁 Dataset